humdrum-tools/humdrum-documentation/guide/ch04/index.md

 In this chapter we have introduced a number of pre-defined pitch-related representations.
 Simple commands can be used to translate from one representation to another.
-Which representation is most appropriate depends on the user\'s goal.
+Which representation is most appropriate depends on the user's goal.

 There is a wealth of other representation formats related to pitch distances, tablatures, timing, and other types of musical information.
 These representations will be explored in later chapters.
-In addition, we\'ll describe how to design your own representations \-- representations that may be better tailored to a specific application.
+In addition, we'll describe how to design your own representations &mdash;
+representations that may be better tailored to a specific application.
 However, before we continue discussing further representations, this is an appropriate point to present a more formal description of the general